Should You Eat Beans on a Raw Food Diet?

 Lima beans, especially the darker varieties, are another particularly poisonous legume.
 They contain linamarin, a cyanogenic glucoside.

 So what’s so bad about this cyanogenic whatever-you-call-it?
 According to Wikipedia:

 Upon exposure to enzymes and gut flora in the human intestine, linamarin and its methylated relative lotaustralin can decompose to the toxic chemical hydrogen cyanide

 What’s hydrogen cyanide?
 It’s an extremely poisonous chemical compound!

 Finally, ALL legumes (like grains) contain lots of lectin.
 While not all lectins are as harmful as PHA, they can bind to the lining of your intestines and cause intestinal damage when consumed in high amounts.

 This results in compromised absorption of any and all nutrients that pass through your intestines and can even lead to leaky gut syndrome.

 Raw beans are not an ideal food.
 They are hard to digest, high in toxins, and completely unpleasant in their whole, raw state.

 If you’re going to consume legumes, it’s best to cook them first.
-Actually, your best bet is to soak and sprout them first, as this process helps to decrease the amount of toxins in the beans and also increase protein bioavailability.
+Actually, your best bet is to soak and sprout them first, as this process helps to decrease the amount of anti-nutrients in the beans and also increase bioavailability of certain nutrients.
 Cooking will further reduce toxins and make the beans even easier to digest.